 Welcome to the CPPE Shared decision making programme.

-NHS England and NHS Improvement have commissioned CPPE to develop and deliver a programme of learning centred on embedding a shared decision-making approach to consultations in primary care practice (general practice and care homes).
+NHS England and NHS Improvement has commissioned CPPE to develop a programme of learning centred on embedding shared decision making into patient consultations.

 The programme is delivered online and consists of an e-course and two full day online workshops.

 Pharmacists currently on the Primary care pharmacy education pathway (PCPEP) will complete this programme as part of module 5.
 If you are a PCPEP learner you will find further details of how to enroll within module 5 on Canvas.

 Pharmacy technicians on the Primary Care Education pathway (PCPEP) are now being offered the Shared decision making programme as an optional extra.

 On completion of this programme participants should be able to:

 This programme consists of a six unit, self-directed e-course and two full day online workshops.
 Depending on the dates of the online workshops that you select, it will take between six and nine weeks to complete the programme.

 As represented in the image below you will be required to complete the first four units of the e-course, and the CPPE Remote consultation skills e-learning prior to attending the first online workshop.
 You will then have between three and four weeks (depending on the dates of your online workshops) to complete units 5 and 6 of the e-course before attending the second online workshop.

 We estimate that each unit will take you around three hours to complete.
 The estimated study time for the Remote consultation skills e-learning is 2 hours and 30 minutes.

 Please note that you will be required to complete a case study prior to attending online workshop 2.
 You can use a remote consultation for this case study, but you will need to ensure that you are undertaking consultations during this programme in order for you to select an appropriate case.